mjfrigaard/katacoda-scenarios/format-shape-data/step11.md

 We can learn more about how `dplyr::case_when` works by accessing the R help files (`?dplyr::case_when`).

-> *The left hand side determines which values match this case.
-The right hand side provides the replacement value.
-The LHS must evaluate to a logical vector.
-The right hand side does not need to be logical, but all right hand sides must evaluate to the same type of vector.*
+> *The left-hand side determines which values match this case.
+The right-hand side provides the replacement value.
+The left-hand side must evaluate to a logical vector.
+The right-hand side does not need to be logical, but all right-hand sides must evaluate to the same type of vector.*

 ### Creating categorical variables